 Organizational reboot at Microsoft

-Talking to The Economist, Nadella’s said:“We need a culture that allows you to constantly renew yourself”.
-Transforming the bombastic competitive style of Steve Ballmer (see the YouTube clips of Ballmer running across the stage and yelling “I love this company”) to one of openness and collaboration, yet delivering real world results.
+Talking to The Economist, Nadella’s said: “We need a culture that allows you to constantly renew yourself”.
+Transforming the bombastic competitive style of Steve Ballmer (see the YouTube clips of Ballmer running across the stage and yelling “I love this company”) to one of openness and collaboration, yet delivering real-world results.

-This was an imperative.
+This was imperative.
 Consider the stats: 71% of the workforce is actively disengaged.
 Annually, this costs U.S. organizations $300 billion.

 Companies with highly engaged employees have 5 times higher shareholder returns.

-Microsoft wasn’t failing by any stretch of the imagination, but it did need a boost of authentic energy to avoid languishing along the likes of IBM.
+Microsoft wasn’t failing by any stretch of the imagination, but it did need a boost of authentic energy to avoid languishing along with the likes of IBM.

 An apt quote from Bill Gates summarises the need for a transition to Nadella: “When your business is healthy, it is difficult to behave as if you are in a crisis.
 That is why one of the toughest parts of managing, especially in a high-tech business, is to recognise the need for change and make it while you have a chance.”